stanford-rc/globus.stanford.edu/server/install.md

 &nbsp;

-## Firewall Configuration
+# IP and Firewall Configuration

+Globus Connect Server requires a public IP address.
+This is because Globus—and any non-Stanford endpoints—will need to connect to your server.
+If your chosen server does not have a public IP address, you will need to allocate one first.

 {% include info-box.html
-   header="Do you use firewalld or ufw?" content="If you use firewalld or ufw, go to our <a href=\"firewalld.html\">firewalld page</a> or our <a href=\"ufw.html\">ufw page</a> for an easier way to configure your host firewall."
+   header="IPv6 Support"
+   icon="globe"
+   content="At this time, Globus does not use IPv6.
+You are free to request and configure an IPv6 address on the server, but all IP addresses should be entered in Globus configuration using IPv4."
 %}

-Globus Connect Server requires a public IPv4 address, which means your system is at least going to be behind a host firewall.
+Globus Connect Server requires a public IPv4 address, which means your IT organization may require the server be placed behind a network firewall.
 For Globus Connect Server to work, certain inbound and outbound ports will need to be opened.

-If you filter _inbound_ traffic, here is what you will need to open (the zone names are for systems behind a network firewall):
+If your network firewall filters inbound traffic, here is what you will need to allow (the zone names are [netdocs](https://netdocs.stanford.edu/)/Palo Alto firewall zone names):

-{% include info-box.html
-   header="Don't forget the network firewall" icon="exclamation-circle"
-   content="Not only do these ports need to be opened on your server, they need also to be opened on the network firewall.
-If you need help, talk to your LNA."
-%}

-* From `54.237.254.192/29` (in the `untrust` zone), to TCP ports `2811` and `7512`.
+* From `54.237.254.192/29` (in the `untrust` zone), to TCP ports `2811` and (in some cases) `7512`.

   Port 2811 is used for Globus to issue transfer-related control commands to your endpoint.
 For example, directory listing, and initiating transfer to